Shivappa/ecommerce/README.md

-This is the ecommerce product service
+This is the Ecommerce Product service

 [Building API-2] Call to fake store product using restTempalte to get the single product